-Taylor Swift To Grace The Cover Of ‘Vogue’s Coveted September Issue
+Taylor Swift To Grace The Cover Of ‘Vogue’s’ Coveted September Issue

 Celebrated, canceled, obsessed over—is @taylorswift our most endlessly debated pop star?
 With a new album, and a newly assertive political voice, the star opens up in our September issue about sexism, scrutiny, and standing up for herself.
 Tap the link in our bio to read the full profile.
 Photographed by @inezandvinoodh, styled by @tonnegood, written by @abbyaguirre, Vogue, September 2019.

 “Why can’t you guys make better covers?
 Fashion is art, give more effort like other vogues around the world,” one person wrote, while someone else agreed, “I’m bummed.
 This looks like an outtake from a Rolling Stone shoot and not a cover of a fashion magazine, let alone Vogue or its September issue.
 This isn’t exciting.”

-“Throw the whole Vogue away, throw it awaaay,” one online user said, while another fan simply wrote, “Disappointing.”
+“Throw the whole Vogue away, throw it awaaay,” a third online user said, while another fan simply wrote, “Disappointing.”